Adding a volume to an instance

 Adding a volume

-If you want to add a new volume, go to Provisioning > Instances and select the instance you are interested in.
+If you want to add a new volume to an existing instance, go to Provisioning → Instances and select the instance you are interested in.

-Then go to the Action drop-down menu in the upper right corner and select the Reconfigure option.
+Then press on the Action drop-down menu in the upper right corner and select the Reconfigure option.

 If you want to add more than one volume, just press the "+" button again.

 By default, all newly created volumes are of the HDD type.
-If you want to add an SSD volume, please contact with our Support Team.
+If you want to add an SSD volume, please contact with WEkEO Support.

-Click the "Reconfigure" button if you want to finish the reconfiguration process and create new volumes for the instance.
+Click the "Reconfigure" button if you want to finish the reconfiguration process and create new volume for the instance.